 When an officer has cause to believe that a person committed a crime, he or she may want to search a vehicle or pat the suspect down.
 The officer must believe that the person is carrying a weapon before searching for one.
 The officer must cite why he or she had a reasonable suspicion that the person had a weapon.
-In cases where a theft just occurred, an officer may stop someone matching the suspect’s description.
+In cases where a just occurred, an officer may stop someone matching the suspect’s description.
 If there is a belief that this is the perpetrator, the officer may act with reasonable suspicion and search the suspect for the weapon used.

 Probable cause gives an officer more access

 During a traffic stop, an officer may suspect the driver is under the influence.
 When the officer first pulls the driver over, he or she must cite what traffic infraction the driver committed.
 For example, a driver who appears under the influence may do things like: